zhaolingshan/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :warning: <strong>If you are editing a semester</strong> (e.g. Y2S1),
-only modules from that semester(e.g. Y2S1) will be listed.
+only modules from that semester(e.g. Y2S1) will also be listed as the `list` command displays the modules in all semesters regardless of which semester you are currently editing.
 </div><br>
 To view all the modules that you have taken: